• Skip to main content

 Established family rules were the answer.

-Why families need family rules
+Why families need rules

-House rules help shape kids’ understanding of what’s appropriate and inappropriate behavior.
+Household rules help shape kids’ understanding of what’s appropriate and inappropriate behavior.
 And our homes are the perfect place for kids to practice following (and testing!) rules.

 Some family rules will be constant, such as showing respect to one another or not lying.